 There is nothing like the taste and feel of it on your tongue as it coats your mouth.
 Once you taste it, with all its creaminess, you have a greater appreciation for the expression, “buttery soft”.

 Well, not only does real butter taste good, but it is also good for you!
 I know, you are thinking about all the fat in real butter that we should be avoiding.
 While this may be a “politically correct” view, the fact is, animal fats are good for you.
 Not only do they provide energy but they also act as carriers for the fat soluble vitamins A, D, E, and K.

 So, don’t be afraid – go ahead – lather the butter on your bread – it’s good for you!
 Besides, I think fresh butter that has been molded is so pretty!
 The butter shown in the photos was molded in a wooden butter mold I received from my mother-in-law.
 Yes, it takes a LITTLE extra work (shh, don’t tell – people think you’ve slaved!) but it certainly makes the butter fancier.

 Having our own family milk cow, we have plenty of fresh raw milk.
 When the milk is allowed to stand, the cream separates and rises to the top.
 In times past, a milk churn was used to separate the butter fat, milk protein and water.
 With the modern conveniences of blenders, food processors and mixers, making butter is a much quicker process.

-You can use a blender or food processor to make butter but I use my Bosch Kitchen Machine.
+You can use a blender or food processor to make butter but I use my Bosch Universal Plus Kitchen Machine (affiliate link).